-1. Develops the program and makes curricular recommendations.
+Develops the program and makes curricular recommendations.

-- 1. Develops the curriculum design to reflect the philosophy and achieve the objectives of the Nursing Program. - 2.
-Reviews the nursing curriculum. - 3.
-Recommends to the nursing faculty matters pertaining to the nursing curriculum for appropriate action. - 4.
-Recommends changes in courses or approval of new courses. - 5.
-Monitors the relevance of the curriculum to the health needs of society and educational trends, and the requirements of accrediting agencies. - 6.
-Monitors nursing program curriculum files.
+- Develops the curriculum design to reflect the philosophy and achieve the objectives of the Nursing Program. - o Reviews the nursing curriculum. - Recommends to the nursing faculty matters pertaining to the nursing curriculum for appropriate action. - o Recommends changes in courses or approval of new courses. - o Monitors the relevance of the curriculum to the health needs of society and educational trends, and the requirements of accrediting agencies. - o Monitors nursing program curriculum files.
 See policy on Curriculum Files for guidance.